7 Brands Using Virtual Try-On Tech to Boost Sales

 6. Wacoal

-Wacoal did an excellent job addressing their audience's pain points.
+Wacoal has done an excellent job addressing their audience's pain points.
 Its virtual try-on app scans the consumer's body to provide bra sizing advice.
 While bra-sizing apps aren't a novelty, this one focuses on seamless personalization.

 Once the app scans the body and asks several questions, it reroutes the customer to the catalog and suggests the best-suited models.